 The healthcare system in Rome was never under stress.
 There were no interruptions in health care and necessary treatments and operations were carried out regularly.

+The current regulations apply until July 31st.
+However, it is foreseeable that they will be extended until at least October 31.
 The most important regulation is that all people must keep a minimum distance of 1 meter (3.2 ft).
 In addition, there is a requirement to wear a mask indoors and in closed public places, including public transport.

 Instead of the usual price lists, there are either plasticized menus that are easy to disinfect, or there are disposable lists.